-High quality granite scree and glacial erratics many with nice landings within a pristine wilderness setting alongside the headwaters of a crystal clear river that are accessed by a 2 wheel drive service road that is currently a bit mangled due to fresh logging.
-However road is still 2wd access with adequate clearance and driving skills (don’t spin tires because it damages road) Boulders are near the town of Gibsons BC. the home of Persephone Brewery and many great eateries.
-The best time to visit is May through October
+High quality granite scree and glacial erratics with nice forest floor landings within a pristine wilderness setting alongside the headwaters of a crystal clear river that are accessed by a all wheel drive service road that is currently a bit mangled due to fresh logging.
+However road is still awd access (not 4wd) with adequate clearance and driving skills (don’t spin tires because it damages road) Boulders are near the town of Gibsons BC. the home of Persephone Brewery and many great eateries.
+The most reliable time to visit is May through September but April and October can be spectacular, weather permitting.

 Push trip meter at bridge crossing of the rainy river by howe sound pulp and paper then immediately after bridge turn left onto the public Rainy River forest service road and follow this for 10km to boulders without taking any turnoffs.
-If you look at a backroad map book you’ll see that the lake that feeds rainy river exists a few kilometres up same road beyond boulders (vehicles with less ground clearance than a Mazda CX-5 may have issue with bumper drag in one spot near top and has a tiny crossditch) if so then park at 9.5km and walk gently rising road for the remainder.
+If you look at a google earth image you’ll see the lake that feeds the main stream of the rainy river and it exists a few kilometres up same road beyond boulders (vehicles with less ground clearance than a Mazda CX-5 may have issue with bumper drag in one spot near top and has a tiny crossditch) if so then park at 9.5km and walk gently rising road for the remainder.

 Road is accessed through howe sound pulp and paper property so you must check through gate.